tushar-agarwal7/IPL-ecommerce/README.md

 - Mongodb database is used to store the incomming data.
 - Tailwind CSS is used for styling, ensuring a responsive and visually appealing design.
 - JWT Authentication is implemented for secure user login and session management.
 - Responsive UI for a seamless experience on all devices.
+- Cart Functionality: Users can add their favorite team merchandise to the cart, manage quantities, and proceed to checkout.
 - Team Selection Functionality: Users select their favorite IPL team during signup, and the website dynamically customizes its UI based on their chosen team.
 - Deployment: The backend is deployed on **Railway**, ensuring a scalable and reliable server environment.
 The frontend is hosted on **Vercel**, providing fast and efficient content delivery.